UK & International Dementia Support Hub

 Care Planning

-Creating a personalised care plan that reflects the wishes, needs and identity of the person with dementia.
+Creating a personalised care plan that reflects the wishes, needs and identity of the person living with dementia with one consistent person overseeing this from diagnosis to end-of-life.

 4